 Q: What do you bring to a song?

-A: Experience as both recording artist, producer and mixer in multiple genres as well as in depth vocal study through thesis research and as a professional bilingual voice actor.
+A: Experience as both recording artist, producer and mixer in multiple genres as well as in depth vocal study through thesis research, a professional bilingual voice actor and my multilingual background.

 Q: Tell us about your studio setup.